Wakoma/Lokal/README.md

 ### Upcoming Services

+* [F-Droid](https://f-droid.org/en/) - An installable catalogue of FOSS (Free and Open Source Software) applications for the Android platform.

 * [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) - MediaWiki is a collaboration and documentation platform brought to you by a vibrant community.